vmware/vmware-aria-operations-integration-sdk/doc/docker.md

 ### Pulling Images

-1. Make sure you have access to Harbor by logging in to [https://harbor-repo.vmware.com/harbor/projects](https://harbor-repo.vmware.com/harbor/projects), then go to [https://harbor-repo.vmware.com/harbor/projects/1067689/members](https://harbor-repo.vmware.com/harbor/projects/1067689/members), and ensure you are a member of the project.
+1. Make sure you have access to Harbor by logging in to the [vmware_aria_operations_integration_sdk](https://projects.registry.vmware.com/harbor/projects/46752/repositories) registry, then go to the [members](https://projects.registry.vmware.com/harbor/projects/46752/members) page, and ensure you are a member of the project.
 	- If you can't log in to Harbor, contact the Harbor team through their slack app [@Harbor](https://cloud-native.slack.com/messages/harbor)
 	- If you are not a member of this team, contact any of members listed as admins

 2. Log in to harbor through the Docker CLI:
 ```
-docker login harbor-repo.vmware.com
+docker login projects.registry.vmware.com
 ```

-3. Pull any image inside the `vrops-adapter-open-sdk-server`  repo to ensure login worked.
+3. Pull any image inside the `vmware_aria_operations_integration_sdk`  repo to ensure login worked.
 The command bellow will pull the latest version of the Python image.
 ```
-docker pull harbor-repo.vmware.com/tvs/vrops-adapter-open-sdk-server:python
+docker pull projects.registry.vmware.com/vmware_aria_operations_integration_sdk/base-adapter-server:python
 ```
 Images can also be downloaded through the Harbor web UI by clicking the icon next to the artifact hash (under the pull command).
 ### Pushing Images